 Located not far from Metro Tulskaya, the Danilovsky Market is another hotspot for grocery shoppers.
 Here, you can shop for exotic Russian vegetables, bread, fruits, spices, meats, fish as well as enjoy local cuisines in food stalls along the terrace.
 The market is open daily from 08:00 AM — 9:00 PM.

 You can ask grocers for the best ingredients to make popular Russian foods like Borscht, Pelmeni.

 Here are some shopping gems you should visit during your visit to St. Petersburg, Russia

 Galleria Shopping Mall

 Galleria has shops that sell both local and international brands and products at very fair prices.
 If you are a fashion lover, don’t miss the spots of Russian designers located in Galleria: Yunost (clothes), Freedom Store (clothes and accessories), ArnyPracht (fashionable and stylish bags).

-Artspace is a gift and specialty shop located in St Petersburg on the North-Western district, the shop straddles the Konnogvardeyskiy Blvd., 4, St. Petersburg 191186.
-There is big choice of souvenirs, a pleasant atmosphere and the staff is very professional.
+Artspace is a gift and specialty shop located in St Petersburg in the North-Western district, the shop straddles the Konnogvardeyskiy Blvd., 4, St. Petersburg 191186.
+There is a big choice of souvenirs, a pleasant atmosphere and the staff is very professional.
 The shop has great prices for most of its products.